rahul300rkv/Paper-Review-System/README.md

 - React 18
 - Vite 5
-- Anthropic Claude API (`claude-sonnet-4-20250514`)
 - No other dependencies

 ## Notes

 - API key is stored only in the user's browser localStorage
-- Paper text is sent directly to Anthropic's API — nothing is stored server-side
+- Paper text is sent directly to Groq's API — nothing is stored server-side
 - First 8,000 characters of the paper are analyzed